sirix777/cycle-orm-factory/README.md

 For more information about Cycle ORM, see the [Cycle ORM documentation](https://cycle-orm.dev/docs).

 ## Migrator Commands
 The `Sirix\Cycle\Command\Migrator` namespace provides two commands for managing database migrations using Cycle ORM.
-These commands are intended for use  used with the `laminas-cli` tool.
+These commands are intended for use with the `laminas-cli` tool.

 ### 1. `migrator:migrate` Command